rohitkalakuntla/individual-email-to-multiple-people-with-names/README.md

 Before Executing, need to make sure and update all these

-**Python Script:**
-  subject
-  cc_email
-  SentOnBehalfOfName (would be the person sending email address) signature of the person sending attachment file name  ( If they are multiple files use a ' , ' and mention multiple file names )
+**Need_to_update_details.json: This file is to add the subject, cc email, file attachment** subject cc_email attachment file name  ( If they are multiple files use a ' , ' and mention multiple file names )

 **email_body.html**
-  Need to update the body as per the requirement.
+  Need to update the body as per the requirement. signature of the person sending

   **recipients.csv**
     Need to add all the list of members we would need to send email.